DynamoDS/PackageManagerClient/README.md

-#GRegClient
+#Package Manager Client

-GRegClient is a client for the GReg package manager written in C#.
-You can find the source code for GReg [here](https://github.com/pboyer/GReg/).
-GRegClient is designed to cover all of the capabilities of GReg.
+This repo is the package manager client for the Dynamo Package Manager.
+You can find the source code for the Dynamo Package Manager [here](https://github.com/pboyer/GReg/).
+Package Manager Client is designed to cover all of the capabilities of the Dynamo Package Manager.

-#### GRegClient can do the following for you:
+#### The Package Manager Client can do the following for you:

 * properly format, compress, and upload a package to the server
 * properly format, compress, and upload a new package version to the server